in Sound Engineering

 This course is fundamentally aimed at those who do not wish to pursue our two-year Audio Production degree.
 However, there may be the possibility of completing a bridging module to assess your eligibility onto Year 2 of the degree programme through the process of accreditation of experiential learning (APEL).

-You will complete this 12 month course with an SAE Diploma and a digital portfolio.
+You will complete this 12 month course with an SAE Diploma.

 PRINCIPLES OF SOUND AND AUDIO PRACTICE